Can we agree that lying is wrong? Yes?

 Can you relate to this lie?
 I’d love to hear about it!
 My story continues here if you’d like to read on and discover why I was so very scared to write on this topic publicly.

 Psssst: You can listen to Girl Wash Your Face for free on Scribd.
-Follow my link and get two months free and then go start listening!
+Follow my link and get a free month and then go start listening!